 top of page

-The teen brain is a tangled web of emotions, wonders and thoughts.
-They also tend to be curious and sometimes addicted to substances.
-This website is a place where you and your teen can start learning more about the teen mind and ways to keep it's development on the right track.
+The teen brain is a tangled web of emotions and thoughts.
+It is still developing, but it is already capable of great things.
+They also tend to be curious and this can sometimes lead to addiction to substances.
+This website is a place where you can start learning more about the teen mind and ways to keep it's development on the right track.

 brain_edited.jpg